 ‘The partners provide not only an amazing knowledge of the law but also of the business they act as advisors and are proactive.
 Specifically, Udi Grofman stands alone as an advisor.’

 ‘Udi Grofman is far and away the most responsive and practical partner.
 He is easy to work with and takes on complex subject matter in a manner that makes it easy to understand and provides amazing solutions.’

 Sidley Austin LLP

 Sidley Austin LLP provides a wide range of services in the hedge funds sector, including structuring and formation, securities and derivatives regulatory advice and SEC enforcement.
 William Kerr leads the team from the firm’s Chicago office.
 Jay Baris and Nathan Greene joined in 2020 from Shearman & Sterling LLP.

 Akin Gump Strauss Hauer & Feld LLP is particularly active in the mid-market, with a client base that includes several start-up sponsors in addition to a range of more established names, which the team advises on offshore fund complexes, funds-of-one, and distressed credit funds, among others.
 The uptick in SPAC work has filtered through to the firm as well, with Dallas-based Eliot Raffkind advising Fir Tree Capital Management on the formation of its special opportunities fund.
-Stephen Vine and Prakash Mehta lead the team, while fund formation expert Kelli Moll is another name to note.
-Named lawyers based in New York unless otherwise stated.
+Stephen Vine and Prakash Mehta lead the team.
+Named lawyers are based in New York unless otherwise stated.

 Stephen Vine; Prakash Mehta